kogosoftwarellc/angular-async-form/README.md

 Groups a form control with a corresponding message.
 This allows error messages passed to the `errors` parameter in `afSubmit` to apply to their intended control, or group of controls in the case of radio buttons and checkboxes.
+Multiple `afControl`s must have the same name.

 ### afControlMessage